StevenDoesStuffs/quantum-chess/readme.txt

 Input Tutorial

+TO START THE GAME:
+    type "python main.py" into the terminal while accessing the folder where the project is located.

 How to move a piece classically:
 The idea behind this is that you need to swap the position of the vector entries for the probability and phase of your old position and new position.